What the Strike Ahead of Uber's IPO Exposes About American Inequality

-The instant Uber shares start trading on the New York Stock Exchange Friday, lots of people and groups are going to make millions—and in some cases billions—of dollars.
+As Uber shares start trading on the New York Stock Exchange Friday, lots of people and groups are going to make millions—and in some cases billions—of dollars.
 They include Travis Kalanick, the company’s co-founder and ex-CEO, who owns 117 million shares of Uber, the venture capitalist Matt Cohler, who has 150 million shares, and the government of Saudi Arabia, whose sovereign wealth fund owns 72 million shares.
-In all, Uber’s IPO is expected to raise as much as $90 billion for the company, one of the frothiest offerings in an era full of froth.
+Uber on Thursday priced its offering at $45 a share, towards the lower end of its expected range but a figure that would still value the company at more than $82 billion, one of the frothiest offerings in an era full of froth.

+As of midday Friday, Uber is trading at just over $44 a share after a rocky opening morning, though several hours remain left in the trading day.

 One group who won’t benefit much from Uber’s IPO: its drivers, who numbered 3.9 million at the end of last year.
 In fact, they are likely to see their pay worsen over the upcoming year as the company strives to become more profitable while facing public shareholder pressure for the first time.
 Driver incentives, like higher pay for working certain hours, could be on the chopping block.
-Frustrated with what they say have been worsening conditions even ahead of the offering, some Uber drivers are calling for a 24-strike ahead of the IPO, starting midnight on May 8.
+Frustrated with what they say have been worsening conditions even ahead of the offering, some Uber drivers went on strike just ahead of the IPO.

-“I’m not against people making money if they invested,” one San Francisco driver, Derrick Baker, told TIME.
+“I’m not against people making money if they invested,” one San Francisco driver, Derrick Baker, told TIME ahead of the strike, which he planned to join.
 “But even if they don’t give us a piece of the pie, at least give back the money they took from us.”
 Baker estimates he now makes $200 in a 10-hour shift before expenses, like gas and insurance.
 But when he started driving two years ago, he made 50 percent more in the same time period.
-He’s joining the strike Wednesday and plans to protest outside Uber’s San Francisco headquarters.

 Uber pays drivers a base fare that varies among locations, plus payment for how long and far they drive on each ride.
 It also offers drivers bonus money for completing a certain number of trips during times of heavy demand.
 Ahead of the IPO and before the strike was announced, Uber said it would offer long-time drivers a “one-time cash driver appreciation” of between $100 and $10,000, depending on how many trips they have completed.
 The company says it plans to give out a total of about $300 million to 1.1 million qualifying drivers worldwide.
 (Uber has not said how many people have ever earned money driving for the company, but turnover is extremely high, so 1.1 million likely represents a small fraction of total drivers.)

-Un-mollified, drivers across the United States as well as in Chile, Scotland, London, France, Kenya, Australia and elsewhere have said they, too, plan to shut off their Uber apps.
-Some are going offline for as little as two hours, others for as many as 24 hours.
+Un-mollified, drivers across the United States as well as in Chile, Scotland, London, France, Kenya, Australia and elsewhere shut off their Uber apps.
+Some went offline for as little as two hours, others for as many as 24 hours.

 This kind of driver discontent could threaten Uber’s future.
 The company admitted in pre-IPO documents that, if it’s unable to continue attracting drivers, the platforms will become less appealing to customers and the company will post worse financial results.
 A few sentences later, the company said that it is already experiencing driver dissatisfaction, and that as it reduces driver incentives to improve its financial performance, “we expect driver dissatisfaction will generally increase.”